 - What are your expenses for your yoga retreat?

 - How many students do you think you can bring?
 This is not how many students you hope to bring.
 But instead, how many students you can feasibly bring?

-- Are there any extra you want to add on?
-For example, massages, smoothies, wine packages, etc.
+- Are there any extras you want to add on?
+(Massages, smoothies, wine packages, etc.).